-Key Description On / Off Key: Switches the instrument on or off.
+Key Description 0 On/Off Key: Switches the instrument on or off.
 Remark: The instrument cannot be switched off when it is connected to mains (whether by the measurement inputs or by the mains power unit) or when recording is in progress or pending.
-Selection key: A long press activates or deactivates Wi-Fi or the Bluetooth link and starts or stops recording.
-Enter key: In the Configuration mode, this is used to select a parameter to be changed.
-In the measurement and power display modes, it is used to display the phase angles and the partial energies. ▲▼ → Navigation keys: These are used to browse and select the data displayed on the LCD screen.
+Selection key: A long press activates or deactivates the Wi-Fi link and starts or stops recording.
+(4) Enter key: In the Configuration mode, this is used to select a parameter to be changed.
+In the measurement and power display modes, it is used to display the phase angles and the partial energies.
+A V < > Navigation keys: These are used to browse the data displayed on the LCD screen.